mjcreativemedia/lakeshore-assets/README.md

   - `equipment/` – Shots of tools, trucks, and team members in action.
 - `manifests/` – JSON manifests (`site01.json` … `site50.json`) that map image metadata for each site.
 - `components/RemotePicture.astro` – Helper component that renders manifest-backed images.
+- `validate-images.js` – Script that confirms manifest data is complete and that files exist on disk.

 ## Naming conventions